amandangol/PYUSD-Hub/README.md

   For the best experience, install the APK on your Android device and explore all features in real-time!

-  > 🌟 Experience real-time blockchain analytics, MEV protection, and AI-powered insights on your mobile device.
+  > 🌟 Experience real-time blockchain analytics, secure wallet, and AI-powered insights on your mobile device.
 </div>

 ## 📑 Table of Contents